This article is now out of date but we’re leaving it here for reference. Don’t miss our new guide to re-opening.

 Online classes are still the best way to run group classes

 In this interim time, online classes are the most inclusive offering.
 People who are immunocompromised, who don't have access to transportation, or who are caring for family members may not be able to attend 1:1 training sessions.
-Running online classes, sharing video content (links lead to support guides), and recording or streaming your regular class will be the most helpful thing for those individuals.
+Running online classes, sharing video content, and recording or streaming your regular class will be the most helpful thing for those individuals.

 Long term, too, it seems like online is here to stay, even just as a fallback.
 Weaving online into your training packages to allow for periods of lockdown over the next few years seems realistic and sensible.
 Some clients may come out of this phase and want more online classes or will like that they can continue training even if they are away.
 For example, business trips used to mean disruption to their programs.
 That doesn't need to be the case anymore.